Dina-yazdani97/Icons-Map/README.md

 🌍Icon Map\
 (30DayMapChallenge)

 This repository demonstrates how to create a Icon map with R programming language.
-T

 🧰 Tools & Libraries\
 This project uses the following R packages: